logologo

 1. The surviving spouse.

-2. An individual who is aged 18 or above.
+2. A child who is 18 years of age or older.

 3. A parent.